Leaving her native Bordeaux and the employ of Jean-Luc Thunevin, for whom she was the export manager, Brigitte Chevalier settled […]Keep Reading

 With the goal of making a northern style of wine in the south, Brigitte is meticulous in her farming and winemaking.
 Her vineyards are certified organic and everything is harvested by hand and transported in small bins to her new cellar built into a hillside nearby.
 Viewed from the outside, this cellar barely rises above the surrounding landscape and the only indications of its existence are a pair of doors, a cement pad and a few small windows.
 Through one of these windows, the grapes are fed into fermentation tanks in the cellar bellow.
 Brigitte prefers native yeast, and whole cluster fermentations as well as aging in tank.
 For the Felgaria she ferments and ages the wine in demi-muid.
 Macerations are gentle and the wines are pressed with an old manual press dating to the early part of the last century.

-In choosing a name for her Domaine, literally grounded in Faugères, Brigitte took as inspiration an ancient goddess of the celtic tribes of the region, Cébenna.
+In choosing a name for her Domaine, literally rooted in Faugères, Brigitte took as inspiration an ancient goddess of the Celtic tribes of the region, Cébenna.
 Mentioned by Julius Cesar in the first century BCE, Cébenna was worshiped in the area between Béziers and Nîmes and her memory is preserved in the name of the mountains that form the southern boundary of the Massif Central, Les Cévennes.
 On a clear day in Faugères, on the northern horizon you can make out Cébenna’s silhouette formed by the peaks and ridges of Mont Caroux, a profile that is reproduced on each label of wine from Domaine de Cébène.Close